withastro/astro/.changeset/chilled-geese-worry.md

 > **Warning**
 > Integration authors that previously relied on the exact structure of Astro's v1.0 build output may notice some changes to our output file structure.
 Please test your integrations to ensure compatability.
+> Users that have configured a custom `vite.build.rollupOptions.output.chunkFileNames` should ensure that their Astro project is configured as an ESM Node project.
+Either include `"type": "module"` in your root `package.json` file or use the `.mjs` extension for `chunkFileNames`.